Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 fi

-# Check web application
+# Check the web application

 curl -f -s -S https://your_domain.com/web/health